What to Expect During an Ectopic Pregnancy

 What You'll Feel

 First, it's important to understand what an ectopic pregnancy feels like.
 For most women, it is similar to the feelings associated with a miscarriage.
-There is usually abdominal pain and a good deal of bleeding.
+There is usually abdominal pain and possibly a good deal of bleeding.
 If you have a ruptured ectopic pregnancy, then you may have more extensive symptoms.
+The pain may be on only one side.
 You'll have lightheadedness and dizziness and a clammy feeling.
 You may find yourself sweating and having a pale complexion.
 You may have pelvic pain that is painful enough that it keeps you from standing and a fast heartbeat that is over 100 beats to minute.
 Should you experience these symptoms, you'll need to call 911 and get immediately to the hospital.

 What To Expect From Your Doctor

-If you have an ectopic pregnancy, you need to go to the doctor.
-You may have arrived at the doctor thinking that you were having a miscarriage, and the ectopic pregnancy will be confirmed instead there.
-The doctor will give you a regular examine to determine that you do have an ectopic pregnancy and to determine where the pregnancy is developing.
+If you have an ectopic pregnancy, you need to be examined by an ob/gyn.
+You may have arrived at the doctor thinking that you were having a miscarriage, and the ectopic pregnancy will be confirmed instead.
+The doctor will give you a regular examine to determine that you do have an ectopic pregnancy.
 If you are experiencing severe pains or very heavy bleeding, they'll start an IV and may even give you oxygen.
 You'll have a pelvic exam and blood will be taken.

 Once the Pregnancy is Confirmed

-When the ectopic pregnancy is confirmed, you'll probably be given an ultrasound of the pelvis so that the doctors can pinpoint exactly where the pregnancy is developing.
-If the pregnancy is new enough that it isn't detectable by ultrasound, and you don't have heavy bleeding or abdominal pain, then the doctor will monitor your progress and give you blood tests every few days.
-Once the pregnancy has grown large enough to see on ultrasound, they'll do another ultrasound to pinpoint the source.
+When the ectopic pregnancy is confirmed, you'll probably be given an ultrasound of the pelvis so that the doctors can pinpoint exactly where outside of the uterus the pregnancy is developing and if there is a fetal heartbeat.
+If the pregnancy is new enough that it isn't detectable by ultrasound, and you don't have heavy bleeding or abdominal pain, then the doctor may employ "watchful waiting" as many ectopic pregnancies resolve on their own.
+The doctor will monitor your progress and give you blood tests every few days.
+Once the embryo has grown large enough to see on ultrasound, they'll do another ultrasound to pinpoint the source.

 Medical Options

-Sometimes, you'll be able to take medicine to get rid of the ectopic pregnancy, while other times you'll have to have surgery.
-If the pregnancy is in the fallopian tubes and is small, you can be given medicine to stop the tissue from growing.
+It is increasingly common to treat ectopic pregnancy using medicine, most typically a drug called methotrexate.
+If the pregnancy is in the fallopian tubes and is small, you can be given medicine to stop the embryo from growing, which will cause the pregnancy hormone in your system to drop.
 Most women experience stomach pains for the first few days of this medicine and vaginal bleeding like you would have for a heavy period.
-Every few days, the doctors will do a blood test to check that the medicine has been effective.
-Unfortunately, there are times when medicine will not be enough for an ectopic pregnancy.
-If the pregnancy is already large, or it has developed somewhere other than the fallopian tubes, surgery will be scheduled.
+Every few days, the doctors will do a blood test to check that your levels of pregnancy hormone are decreasing, meaning the medicine has been effective.
+Methotrexate may be delivered by intramuscular injection or it may be injected directly into the embryonic sac.
+Often multiple injections are needed.
+Women receiving methotrexate should discontinue prenatal vitamins and folic acid, and should avoid the sun.
+Unfortunately, there are times when medicine will not be enough to end an ectopic pregnancy.
+If the embryo is large or had implanted somewhere other than the fallopian tubes, surgery may be scheduled.

-At times, it is possible to do laparoscopic surgery for an ectopic pregnancy.
-This will include a small cut in the stomach and the removal of the tissue.
+Sometimes, it is appropriate to do laparoscopic surgery for an ectopic pregnancy.
+This will include a small cut in the stomach and the removal of all pregnancy tissue.
 Other times, however, the doctor will need to do a larger incision.
-Sometimes, as well, during a tubal pregnancy, the fallopian tubes must be removed.
+Sometimes, as well, during a tubal pregnancy, a fallopian tube must be removed.
 This is true if the tubal damage is severe.
+Although removal of a fallopian tube will reduce your fertility, most women are able to have a healthy pregnancy the next time around.

 Preventing Ectopic Pregnancies

 Certainly, all ectopic pregnancies are not preventable.
 There are, however, certain ways to reduce your risk.
 If you have pelvic inflammatory disease, make sure to take your medicine consistently and to follow your doctor's orders.
-Be careful about not getting sexually transmitted diseases by using condoms and practicing safe sex.
+If you had an abortion and were prescribed antibiotics, be sure to take them all.
+Be careful about not getting sexually transmitted diseases by using condoms or avoiding sexual contact with an infected partner.